 The Rookie's Playbook featuring Andrea Fitzgerald

 Welcome to another episode of the EduMagic podcast!
-Today I have Andrea Fitzgerald, but you might know her as Mental Fizness over on Instagram she is a math coach and new teacher supporter.
-During this episode, she shares about her passion for helping new teachers, math education, and her book the Rookie's Playbook.
+Today I have Andrea Fitzgerald, but you might know her as Mental Fizness over on Instagram.
+She is a math coach and a new teacher supporter.
+During this episode, she shares her passion for helping new teachers, math education, and her book, the Rookie's Playbook.
 Let's jump right in!

 Please share about your teaching journey

 I want to make an impact on the world.

 I played basketball my entire life.
 What can I do is still do sports, but I want to wear sweats every day.
 So I was like, Oh, I'll be a PE teacher.
 Well, that didn't work out.
 So I became a math teacher.